 *Conditions and peak travel time exclusions may apply on some railcard types.

-Milton Keynes is close to a landmark site in modern British history.
+Milton Keynes is located close to one of the most important landmarks in modern British history.
 It was at nearby Bletchley Park that British scientists cracked codes created by the German Enigma and Lorenz machines - a breakthrough in WW2 that was celebrated in the movie The Imitation Game.

 The museum at Bletchley is a must and houses one of the world's first modern digital computers, Colossus.
 For a family-friendly attraction, head to the Gulliver's Land theme park, which takes its inspiration from the famous tale by Jonathan Swift.
 Set alongside the Willen Lakeside Park, it offers rides, waterslides and animal encounters.

-And of course, there's great shopping in Milton Keynes too.
+And of course, there are great shopping opportunities in Milton Keynes too.
 The Centre MK has every high street name you could wish for, including branches of John Lewis and House of Fraser, alongside restaurants and cafes and a covered outdoor market.

 It's easy to grab yourself cheap train tickets to Milton Keynes.
 We’d recommend using a Railcard, buying your ticket in advance or travelling during Off-Peak hours if you can.

 Trains run frequently almost every day to Milton Keynes, although there may be less services during the weekends and bank holidays.
 Check our live train times for up-to-date information on trains to Milton Keynes.

 You can view train timetables and travel times to Milton Keynes in our Journey Planner.
 Milton Keynes is well connected to major cities around the UK by train, just enter your departure station and travel date into our Journey Planner to see how long it takes.